Wendhel06/Wendhel06/README.md

 ## Writting code found myself in life!

-- I'm 30 years old, I have 4 years of experience with front-end fullstack.
+- I'm 30 years old, I have 4 years of experience with fullstack.
 - I remain firm in my studies, and always looking to learn new technologies.

 <br />